RoadrunnerWMC/libimagequant-python/docs/source/index.rst

 Welcome to the documentation for the unofficial Python bindings for `libimagequant <https://pngquant.org/lib/>`_.

-The bindings are designed to be Pythonic, yet still faithful to the C API.
+These bindings are designed to be Pythonic, yet still faithful to the C API.
-Almost every C function can be used through this API.
+Almost every C function can be used through the bindings.
 The Python classes correspond directly to C structs, and each Python function represents one C function.
 However, some changes have been made: